 Universal service is based on the principle that all Americans should have access to a baseline level of telecommunications service and further the public interest of keeping all Americans connected.
 This principle is the cornerstone of the Communications Act of 1934, which established universal service in legislation and also created the Federal Communications Commission (FCC).
-Since that time, universal service policies have helped make telephone service widely available throughout the U.S., even in rural areas.
+Since that time, universal service policies have helped make telephone service (and later, broadband access) widely available throughout the U.S., even in rural areas.

 The law adopted explicit goals to guide the implementation of universal service policies.
 These goals include:

 - Promoting the availability of quality services at just, reasonable, and affordable rates.

 - Increasing access to advanced telecommunications services throughout the nation.

 - Advancing the availability of such services to all consumers, including those with a low income and those who live in rural, insular, and high cost areas, at rates that are reasonably comparable to those charged in urban areas.

 - Increasing access to telecommunications and advanced services in schools, libraries, and rural health care facilities.